-First, resonance scan is performed.
+First, a resonance scan is performed.
 For this scan the DUT is turned off.
-Thus, the resonance frequency, locations and Q-factor of potentially resonating structures is identified.
+Thus, the resonance frequency, locations, and Q-factor of potentially resonating structures are identified.
 In the second step, the DUT is turned on and an EMI scan is performed.
-This determines at which structure which frequency components are present.
+This determines which frequency components are present at which structure.
 EMI engineers know that resonating structures are much better antennas than non-resonating structures.
 Thus, in the third step one can identify which frequency components occur on resonating structures by comparing both scan results.
 If they occur on resonating structures, then a reasonable conclusion is that this resonating structure will contribute strongly to the EMI.

 With Immunity Scan

-A problem in immunity RF-sine wave scanning is that one cannot test every point at every frequency, as the frequency sweep at each point might take long.
+A problem in immunity RF-sine wave scanning is that one cannot test every point at every frequency, as the frequency sweep at each point might take too long.
 For that reason, it is useful to narrow down the number of test points and test frequencies.
-Resonance scanning can help to solve this dilemma.
-At first, the DUT is turned off.
-The resonance scanning will determine the locations, resonance frequencies and Q-factors of resonating structures.
+Resonance scanning can help solve this dilemma.
+To start, the DUT is turned off.
+The resonance scan will determine the locations, resonance frequencies, and Q-factors of resonating structures.
 In the second step the DUT is turned on and it is observed for failures.
-The probes now inject RF signals, e.g., modulated RF signals via field coupling.
+The probes now inject RF signals (e.g. modulated RF signals via field coupling).
 It is reasonable to only test at locations and frequencies at which resonances have been detected.
-The rational is that the external field (in a standard immunity test) would couple best to structures that are in resonance.
-This way one can reduce the test time of RF immunity sine wave scanning strongly.
+The rationale is that the external field (in a standard immunity test) would couple best to structures that are in resonance.
+This way one can reduce the test time of RF immunity sine wave scanning drastically.

 Resonance Scan Required Equipments